Matt Leinart: Arizona Cardinals

+Leinart was selected tenth overall in the first round of the 2006 NFL draft by the Arizona Cardinals.
+Leinart was the draft's second-highest selected quarterback after Vince Young, who defeated Leinart's team in the Rose Bowl.

 Leinart spent four seasons with the Cardinals, primarily as a backup for veteran Kurt Warner.

 In his first season, after a contentious negotiation making him the last member of the draft to sign a contract, Leinart agreed to a six-year, $51 million contract on August 14.
 Leinart played in the second quarter of the exhibition game against the New England Patriots on August 19.

 Cardinals head coach Dennis Green held a press conference after a poor performance by Warner in Week 3 and announced Leinart would start.
 He made his debut in the fourth game of the season, throwing two touchdown passes.

 In Week 6 against the 5–0 Chicago Bears, Leinart threw two touchdown passes in the first half, but the Bears came back in the second half to win 24–23.

-In a November 26 game against the Minnesota Vikings, he set an NFL rookie record with 405 passing yards; however, the team lost to the Minnesota Vikings.
-His quarterback rating was 74.0.
+In a November 26 game against the Minnesota Vikings, Leinart set a then-NFL rookie record with 405 passing yards, but only produced a quarterback rating of 74.0 as the team ultimately lost.
 He suffered a sprained left shoulder (throwing arm) in the Week 16 win over the San Francisco 49ers.
-In 11 starts, Leinart threw for 2,547 yards and 11 touchdowns.
+In 11 starts, Leinart threw for 2,547 yards, 11 touchdowns, and 12 interceptions.
 He finished the season with a 4–7 record.